Using XC20 Assets in EVM

-Using XCM within the EVM environment is also simple as our network uses the XC20 interface, which maps the Assets pallet to an ERC20-compatible interface that EVM dApps can use.
+Using XCM within the EVM environment is entirely possible because Astar network uses the XC20 interface, which maps native assets listed in the Assets pallet to an ERC20-compatible interface that EVM dApps can use.

-XC20s and ERC20s are very similar, some distinct differences are to be aware of since XC20s are Substrate-based assets.
+XC20s and ERC20s are similar, but there are distinct differences to be aware of since XC20s are Substrate-based assets.

-One of the XC20 specific features is the existence of asset's minimum-balance specific for each asset.
-Minimum-balance of an asset resembles an amount which is sufficient to allow the account's existence on the system without requiring any other existential-deposit.
-This feature's implication is that when transferring a certain amount of XC20 tokens, the amount actually transferred may be slightly greater in the case that the transfer would otherwise take the sender balance above zero but below the minimum balance.
-Must be greater than zero.
+One of the XC20-specific features is the existence of a minimum-balance threshold, specific to each asset.
+The minimum-balance of an asset resembles an amount which is sufficient to allow the account's existence on the system without requiring any other existential-deposit.
+The implication of this feature is that when transferring a certain amount of XC20 tokens, the actual amount transferred may be slightly greater in the case that the transfer would otherwise take the sender balance above zero, but below the minimum balance.

-In addition, XC20s transactions done via the Substrate API won’t be visible from EVM-based block explorers such as Blocksout.
-Only transactions done via the Ethereum API are visible through those explorers.
+In addition, XC20 transactions executed via the Substrate API won’t be visible from EVM-based block explorers such as Blockscout.
+Only transactions executed via the Ethereum API will be visible through those explorers.

-XC20s can interact through an ERC20 interface, so they have the additional benefit of being accessible from both the Substrate and Ethereum APIs.
-This ultimately provides greater flexibility for developers when working with these types of assets and allows seamless integrations with EVM-based smart contracts such as DEXs, and lending platforms, among others.
+XC20s can interact through an ERC20 interface, so have the additional benefit of being accessible from both the Substrate and Ethereum APIs.
+This ultimately provides greater flexibility for developers when working with these types of assets, and allows seamless integrations with EVM-based smart contracts such as DEXs, lending platforms, and others.

-Beneficiary address (account ID) will be a mapped SS58 address of the recipient’s EVM address as that is the only address format that XCM can accept.
-You can read this article on how to create the mapped address.
-To keep things short, address mappings are:
+AccountId will be a mapped ss58 address of the recipient’s EVM address, as that is the only address format that XCM will accept.
+You can read this article about how to create the mapped address.
+To keep things short, the address mappings are: